What Is Marketing Strategy? – Examples, Components, & Planning

 Before developing the marketing strategy, the existing marketing scenario, company’s market share, previous marketing strategies and their response, competitors market share and marketing strategies, and existing and/or prospective customers are analysed.

-2. Defining The Customer Persona
+2. Defining The Buyer Persona

 The ultimate goal of every marketing strategy is to make the customer pay for the offering.
-Hence, analysing the customer and defining the customer persona is a very important step in marketing strategy planning.
+Hence, analysing the customer and defining the buyer persona is a very important step in marketing strategy planning.

 3. Establishing Marketing Goals